Actually, College Is Not Worth the Cost 2021

 Why College May Not Be Worth It – in a Chart

 I’ve summarized this article into the above chart.
 As you can see, I conclude that 15% of college students benefit from college, but 85% do not.
+And that 15% is giving the statistics a lot of benefit of the doubt.

 Though it made total sense for me to go to college 20 years ago, it might not make sense for someone like me to make the same choices today.
 A lot changes in 20 years.
 Beware of people who use their own experiences from decades ago as evidence that college is a good investment today.